keystonejs/keystone/.changeset/giant-wasps-call.md

 '@keystonejs/keystone': patch
 ---

-Ensure executeQuery() does not throw when a queried field has cache hint setttings
+Ensured that `executeQuery()` does not throw when a queried field has cache hint setttings.